andrepestana/andrepestana.github.io/sections/blog/posts/welcome-to-maintainer-month.md

 Hello and welcome!
 I hope this is the first post of a thousands more.

 For a long time I've been looking for a blog solution like vuepress or vitepress which could give me some freedom to do the things my way, would be low cost and simple.
 I used Jekyll before and it was cooll but it is written in Ruby.
-Now I'm using vitepress and some of the features I like from vitepress are:
+Now I'm using vitepress and some of the features I like from it are:

 <!-- more -->